Skip to content

 Read the response

-You get a content-addressed ChartArtifact — planet positions, divisional charts, qualified yogas, dasha timeline, panchanga, school attribution, and classical citations — all in the requested locale.
+You get a content-addressed ChartArtifact — planet positions, divisional charts, qualified yogas, dasha timeline, panchanga, and classical citations — all in the requested locale.
 The chart_hash identifies it for idempotency / dedupe; it is not a shortcut for follow-up calls — every chart-anchored tool re-supplies the underlying birth data (either as flat birth_datetime/latitude/longitude fields directly, or wrapped in a chart_ref object).
 The resulting artifact is auto-cached in encrypted form keyed off your API key (operator-blind), TTL up to 30 days.
 Pass cache: “skip” per-call to disable.

 The exact field set evolves with the API version surfaced in every _meta.api_version.
 Read one response to learn the shape; introspect tools/list to wire types in code.